 One of the areas I want to help people with is making healthy choices that are also quick.
 Many of us lead busy lives and often, our nutrition suffers.
 But it doesn’t have to.
 Having a few tricks up your sleeve can make all the difference.
 This smoothie has six ingredients.
 Seven if you count the ice cubes.
 That’s it!
 I think it took me 2 minutes to put together.

 Thanks for stopping by!
 If you’re not yet a fan on facebook, won’t you consider becoming one?
-Just go to my Gluten Free Diva facebook page.
-Thank you!
+Just go to my Gluten Free Diva facebook page

 1 c. almond milk